 Art 105 and Art 106 can be taken as stand-alone courses.
 Electing both semesters of Art 105 and Art 106 in chronological sequence is strongly recommended, but each may be taken individually or in the order that fits a student’s schedule.

 The Program in Asian Studies introduces you to a multidisciplinary and global approach to studying the peoples and cultures of Asia, examining both traditional Asian societies and their transformations in recent times.
-The program offers a major and a correlate sequence (minor) in Asian studies and a correlate sequence in Asian American studies.
+The program offers a major and a correlate sequence (minor) in Asian Studies and a correlate sequence in Asian American Studies.
 Majors and correlates work closely with advisors to design their program of study.
 Majors typically choose two disciplines and focus on a particular Asian country or region while also learning about other Asian societies.
 The program has 19 faculty members who teach a broad range of courses.
-Of particular interest to first-year students are: Religions of Asia (Religion/Asian Studies 152); Encounters in Modern East Asia (History/Asian Studies 122); Introduction to Chinese and Japanese Literature (Chinese-Japanese 120); Early Chinese Philosophy (Philosophy 110); and Comparative Politics (Political Science 150, spring semester sections only).
-Each of these courses can fulfill part of the introductory level requirement for the Asian studies major or correlate.
-Students interested in the Asian studies major or junior year abroad in an Asian country should begin language study in their first year if possible.
+Of particular interest to first-year students are: Religions of Asia (Religion/Asian Studies 152); Encounters in Modern East Asia (History/Asian Studies 122); Introduction to Chinese and Japanese Literature (Chinese-Japanese 120); Early Chinese Philosophy (Philosophy 110); and Analyzing Politics in the World (Political Science 150, when taught by Asian Studies faculty member).
+Each of these courses can fulfill part of the introductory level requirement for the Asian Studies major or correlate.
+Students interested in the Asian Studies major or study abroad in an Asian country should begin language study in their first year if possible.
 Vassar offers classroom instruction in Arabic, Chinese, and Japanese, with Hindi, Korean, and Turkish available through the Self-Instructional Language Program.
-The Asian studies correlate sequence encourages, but does not require, language study.
+The Asian Studies correlate sequence encourages, but does not require, language study.

 Astronomy (see Physics and Astronomy)